CyberEthicalMe/blog-articles/ckpc59ov705s4sds1010pcmfl.md

 # Persistence

+%%[join-cta]

 Now that we have modified the **running** docker container, we should somehow make our changes persist through consecutive runs (because next time we start a docker image it will start as a fresh instance - that's the whole idea of containers).
-This can be done at least in two ways I am aware of - and I didn't find any meaningful differences between them.
+This can be done at least in two ways, I am aware of - and I didn't find any meaningful differences between them.

 ## Patch the original image